MakeSchool-Tutorials/html-portfolio/P0-build-your-own-portfolio/content.md

 - `<span>`  Is a generic inline container for phrasing content, which does not inherently represent anything.
 It can be used to group elements for styling purposes for example.
 - `<ul>`  Represents an unordered list of items, namely a collection of items that do not have a numerical ordering, and their order in the list is meaningless.

+> [info]
+> A full list of all existing HTML elements with their explanations can be found at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+A great source for any web related questions you might have.

 > [action]
 > Look at the picture above and think about which HTML tags should be used to add the content on the page.
 Don't worry about the styling for now, just get all the content on the page for now.